-Jimmy attended Yangrima School for over a decade, completing his secondary education with the guidance of several international volunteer teachers, including Anthony’s son, Nick Lunch.
+Jimmy attended Yangrima School for over a decade, completing his secondary education with the guidance of several of his teachers, international volunteers, including Anthony’s son, Nick Lunch.
 Later, as president of the ex-students’ association of Yangrima School, Jimmy supported fellow students in finding opportunities to continue their education in Kathmandu after the school was forcefully closed amid Nepal’s political upheaval.

 Late Anthony Lunch: 13th Feb 1945- 20th October 2022